 You’re fired: what to do when a client dis-instructs you

 Dis-instruction is not fun.
 As legal professionals, a client dis-instructing during a case hits us hard in our professional gut.
-It makes us doubt our professional ability, integrity and capability.
+It also makes us doubt our ability, integrity and capability.

 It also often happens on a case that we have put our heart and soul into, and so feels particularly demoralising.

-For my part, I can say that dis-instruction is part and parcel of what happens at any law firm (thankfully, it happens very rarely at my firm, but it does happen.)
+In 2024, dis-instruction is still part and parcel of what happens at any law firm.
+Thankfully, it happens very rarely at my firm, but it does occur.

 It doesn’t matter what the client’s background, profession or qualifications may be.
 When you're dealing with areas of law that impact someone’s life, their objectivity goes out the window.